 Implementing Mental Health Strategies in Everyday Life

 Many people cope with mental health challenges.
 People develop strategies to cope with stressful situations and to improve outcomes for supporting mental health.
 In this DRG we seek to understand how people implement strategies to support mental health in their everyday life.
-Through a qualitative study we will understand how people work with health providers to decide on goals to support mental health, how individuals implement solutions towards mental health goals, and how people update their goals and strategies as they try to implement them everyday.
+Through a qualitative study we will understand how people work with health providers to decide on goals to support mental health, how individuals implement solutions towards mental health goals, and how people update their goals and strategies as they try to implement them every day.
 We will be working in the context of depression and older adults, focusing on people who are working with a therapist towards their goals.

-Students will be expected to participate in recruiting participants, conducting interviews, analyzing qualitative data, and writing up results.
+Students will be expected to participate in some or all of: recruiting participants, conducting interviews, analyzing qualitative data, and writing up results.

-We look forward to working with 2-3 students who have interest in the topic who will work closely with PhD Student Elena Agapie, with guidance from Prof. Gary Hsieh and Sean Munson.
+Students will get exposure to a variety of facets of the research process, and can expect to work closely PhD Student Elena Agapie, with guidance from Prof. Gary Hsieh and Sean Munson.
 Please contact Elena Agapie (email@example.com) if you have questions.

 To apply, fill in this form (Deadline: Thursday, June 6).
 We will be making decisions soon after the deadline.

 To reply or to quote?: Conversational frames on Twitter

 How we interact with simple design features on online platforms can lead to larger consequences.
 For example, downstream threads that emerge from replied tweets vs quoted tweets can support different kinds of conversational frames.
 For investigating this further, we are organizing a Directed Research Group (DRG) 'To reply or to quote?: Conversational frames on Twitter' this summer 2019.
 There is also a possibility to get involved in a research publication at the end of the DRG.

 We are looking for students who:

 Are curious about human conversations on social media

 Have some experience or want to learn qualitative research methods